 Intense Stress.
-Elijah challenged the false prophets on Mount Carmel to prove that Baal was a false God and Yahweh was the one true God and an fierce conflict ensued.
+Elijah challenged the false prophets on Mount Carmel to prove that Baal was a false God and Yahweh was the one true God and a fierce conflict ensued.
 (1 Kings 18:20) Then he prayed intensely for rain to end the drought (1 Kings 18:41).
-Anybody who is engaged in church, nonprofit work. or another ministry of caring for others will go through difficult conflicts, intense prayer needs, and draining experiences.
+Anybody who is engaged in church, nonprofit work, or another ministry of caring for others will go through difficult conflicts, intense prayer needs, and draining experiences.

 Isolation.
-In ministry we may develop a “Lone Ranger” mentality, whether from a desire to be a hero or out of self-pity, and try to do it all ourselves.
+In ministry, we may develop a “Lone Ranger” mentality, whether from a desire to be a hero or out of self-pity, and try to do it all ourselves.
 In Elijah’s case, he said to the crowd of people watching this battle of the prophets, “I am the only one of the Lord’s prophets left, but Baal has 450 prophets.”
 (1 Kings 18:22) As we’ll see later, that wasn’t true, but he felt and acted as if he was all alone.

 Pride.
 The false prophets were trying to get Baal to answer their prayer and send fire to burn their sacrifice on the altar, but he wasn’t answering.
 “Elijah began to taunt them, ‘Shout louder!’ he said.
 ‘Surely he is a god!… Maybe he is sleeping and must be awakened.’
 So they shouted louder and slashed themselves with swords and spears… But there was no response.”
 (1 Kings 18:27-29)

 This makes for great theater, but was it a good thing for Elijah to keep ridiculing them?
-It seems that Elijah is being prideful, that he’s making the battle about himself and his ego is invested in it all.
+It seems that Elijah is being prideful, that he’s making the battle about himself, and his ego is invested in it all.

 Ambition.
 Of course, Baal did not answer then false prophets by fire, but the Lord God Almighty did answer Elijah!
 Then he announced that God would end the drought and he began praying intensely.
 Sure enough, even though there wasn’t a cloud in the sky, Yahweh brought a sudden rainstorm!
-After these great battles and miracles Elijah sprinted 22 miles to Jezreel, out running Ahab’s chariot!
+After these great battles and miracles, Elijah sprinted 22 miles to Jezreel, out running Ahab’s chariot!
 (1 Kings 18:45-46)

 Why did Elijah run a marathon at top speed?
 It seems he was bent on performing a third great miracle.
-We know that the mighty profit was suddenly afraid of Jezebel, the little old lady who was the king’s wife (1 Kings 19:3)
+We know that the mighty prophet was suddenly afraid of Jezebel, the little old lady who was the king’s wife (1 Kings 19:3)

 Elijah’s Spiritual Renewal From Burnout (Elijah’s Disciplines)